 Anti-Inflammatory Nutrition Strategies to Heal the Digestive Tract

 It will come as no surprise that digestive disorders are among the most common issues I see in my practice.
-This is because successful treatment of health issues such as IBS, Crohn’s Disease, Ulcerative Colitis and even constipation requires a holistic understanding of the GI tract.
-In this area, possibly more so than in any other part of the body, medicating the symptoms is simply not enough.
+This is because successful treatment of health issues such as IBS, Crohn’s Disease, Ulcerative Colitis, and even constipation requires a holistic understanding of the GI tract.
+In this area, possibly more so than in any other part of the body, medicating the symptoms is not enough.

-In order to understand the importance of a functional GI tract, I like to use the analogy of comparing the intestines to the roots of tree.
-When we consider the state of health of a plant in relation to its roots, we know that in order to have a healthy plant:
+To understand the importance of a functional GI tract, I like to use the analogy of comparing the intestines to a tree’s roots.
+Consider the state of health of a plant in relation to its roots.

-- The roots themselves must be intact
+- The roots themselves must be intact.

-- The microbial balance in the soil must be appropriate
+- The microbial balance in the soil must be appropriate.

-- There must be ample nutrition in the soil
+- There must be ample nutrition in the soil.

 Similarly, to have a healthy human being:

-- The intestinal tissue must be healthy
+- The intestinal tissue must be healthy.

-- We have to consume enough digestible nutrients
+- We have to consume enough digestible nutrients.

-The “microbiome” (or microbes that inhabit our intestines) contains about 10 times more cells than the entire human body.
+The “microbiome,” or microbes that inhabit our intestines contains about 10 times more cells than the entire human body.
 Though the reasons for carrying this amount of stuff around in our gut are poorly understood at this point, Mother Nature rarely makes a mistake.
-We know that these microbes have a profound influence in educating the immune system as to what is an “invader” and what is “self”.
+We know that these microbes have a profound influence in educating the immune system as to what is an “invader” and what is “self.”
 This is why I always start with the gut when I am treating cases involving allergies or auto-immune disease, both of which are caused by a “confused” immune system.

-The usual suspects such as sugar and white flour will certainly feed yeast and eliminating these two things from the diet typically decreases yeast overload very quickly.
-As much attention as yeast gets in the Complementary and Alternative Medicine world, I more often find bacterial overgrowth to be the issue for my digestively challenged patients.
+The usual suspects like sugar and white flour feed yeast.
+Eliminating these two things from the diet typically decreases yeast overload quickly.
+As much attention as yeast gets in the Complementary and Alternative Medicine world.
+I more often find bacterial overgrowth to be the issue for my digestively challenged patients.

-Think of beans, beans, the magical fruit…the more you eat them, the more you…well, you know the rest.
-Ever wonder why the complex carbohydrates found in beans (and whole grains and cruciferous vegetables) cause gas and bloating?
-Its because these fibers, which are highly complex and require pretty hardy digestion, often end up undigested in the lower GI tract, where they can then feed opportunistic bacteria.
+Think of beans, beans, the magical fruit.
+The more you eat them, the more you… Well, you know the rest.
+Ever wonder why the complex carbohydrates found in beans, whole grains, and cruciferous vegetables cause gas and bloating?
+It’s because these fibers, which are highly complex and require pretty hardy digestion, often end up undigested in the lower GI tract, where they can then feed opportunistic bacteria.

-This is because we are trying to “starve out” the bacteria that causing digestive issues and immune system confusion so that we can encourage “healthy” bacteria to move in and set up shop.
-A gut-healing nutrition plan involves decreasing the amount of fermentable foods in the nutrition plan and increasing the amount of “simple” foods that nourish gut tissue.
+This is because we are trying to “starve out” the bacteria that cause digestive issues and immune system confusion to encourage “healthy” bacteria to move in and set up shop.
+A gut-healing nutrition plan involves decreasing the number of fermentable foods in the nutrition plan and increasing the amount of “simple” foods that nourish gut tissue.